-In the United States, diabetic supplies, specifically insulin, have become so expensive that some diabetic patients cannot afford them.
-Today we’re going to look at the reasons for this.
+In the United States, diabetic supplies—specifically insulin—have become so expensive that some diabetic patients cannot afford them.
+Today we’re going to look at the reasons for the rising costs.
 Read on to learn more.

 What is Insulin?

 Insulin is a hormone produced by the pancreas.
 Diabetes is the diagnosis you receive when your body either does not produce insulin at all (type 1 diabetes) or does not produce enough or use the insulin it produces properly (type 2 diabetes).

 The only way to help this is by taking insulin injections.
 People with type 1 diabetes will die without these injections.

 People with type 2 diabetes can take oral medications to help their bodies use the insulin they produce in a more efficient manner.
 They may also need to take insulin injections.